Red Bank, New Jersey: Roads and highways

 As of May 2010, the borough had 29.86 mi of roadways, of which 23.09 mi were maintained by the municipality, 5.25 mi by Monmouth County and 1.52 mi by the New Jersey Department of Transportation.

-Route 35 runs north-south through the borough while CR 520 passes through briefly in the southeastern area.
-Red Bank is also 2 mi east of Interchange 109 of the Garden State Parkway.
+Route 35 runs north-south through the borough while County Route 520 passes through briefly in the southeastern area.
+Red Bank is also 2 mi east of Exit 109 of the Garden State Parkway.

 Public transportation

-NJ Transit train service at Red Bank station is provided on the North Jersey Coast Line, offering express and local service.
-Diesel service operates from Hoboken Terminal to Bay Head, New Jersey.
-Electric service operates from Penn Station to Long Branch, New Jersey, where the electrified portion of the line ends.
-Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station, and Secaucus Junction.
+NJ Transit passenger trains are available at the Red Bank station.
+Commuter service is provided on the North Jersey Coast Line, offering express and local service.
+Diesel service operates from Hoboken Terminal to Bay Head station.
+Electric service operates from New York Penn Station to Long Branch, New Jersey, where the electrified portion of the line ends.
+Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.

 Bus service through Red Bank is provided by Academy Bus (express to New York City) and Veolia Transport, running routes under contract to NJ Transit.
 Local bus service is provided on the 831, 832, 834 and 838 routes.